Brain Damaged Child

 - Remain in the attraction until it has come to a complete stop

-Have You or Someone You Know Been Inured at an Amusement Park?
+Have You or Someone You Know Been Injured at an Amusement Park?

-If you or a loved one has suffered an injury or accident at an amusement park, our expert team of attorneys at Dansker & Aspromonte have the experience to hold the concerned parties liable and seek the compensation your rightfully deserve.
+If you or a loved one has suffered an injury or accident at an amusement park, our expert team of attorneys at Dansker & Aspromonte Associates LLP have the experience to hold the concerned parties liable and seek the compensation you rightfully deserve.

 - We won’t charge any fees until we settle or win